scylladb/care-pet/docs/build-with-rust.md

 The command executes the main function in the `bin/migrate/main.rs`.
 The function creates the keyspace and tables that you need to run the collar and server services.

-The below code in the `bin/migrate/main.rs` cretes a new session then calls the `create_keyspace` , `migrate` functions.
+The below code in the `bin/migrate/main.rs` creates a new session then calls the `create_keyspace` , `migrate` functions.

 ```
 migrate/main.rs